Why the Scientists Failed

 [Climate models] do not include all of the processes that can contribute to feedbacks . . . compound extreme events, and abrupt and/or irreversible changes.
 For this reason, future changes outside the range projected by climate models cannot be ruled out . . . .
 Moreover, the systematic tendency of climate models to underestimate temperature change during warm paleoclimates suggests that climate models are more likely to underestimate than to overestimate the amount of long-term future change [emphasis added].[48]

-Abrupt changes arise from events like catastrophic volcanic eruptions or “tipping points”—irreversible transitions triggered by rising temperatures.
-These tipping points cause feedback that produces even greater temperature rise.
-They include massive release of methane from frozen subsea deposits called clathrates; the uncontrolled burning of peat bogs; and the massive release of carbon dioxide from decay of thawing permafrost.
+Abrupt changes arise from events like major volcanic eruptions or “tipping points”—irreversible transitions triggered by rising temperatures.
+These tipping points cause feedback that drives even greater temperature rise.
+They include massive methane release from frozen subsea deposits called clathrates; uncontrolled burning of peat bogs; and massive release of CO2 from decay of thawing permafrost.

-In cataloging such tipping points, climate physicists have found shortcomings in climate models.
+In cataloging such tipping points, researchers have found shortcomings in climate models.
 Wrote climate physicist Sybren Drijfhout:

 Most climate models still don’t even factor in how vegetation will respond to changes in climate [which] would probably lead to more predictions of land-based “tipping points.”
 Likewise, ice sheet collapses and carbon and methane release from thawing permafrost could also lead to abrupt transitions but aren’t yet included in climate models.[49]

-For example, current climate models vary in their predictions of how fast Arctic permafrost will thaw, due to “deficiencies in reproducing surface characteristics and processes,” according to the 2021 IPCC report on the physical basis of climate change.[49]
-These surface processes include the formation of “thermokarst” lakes produced by thawing permafrost.
-Vast numbers of such lakes dot the Arctic.
-[50] The IPCC report found that “not representing thermokarst-inducing processes in ice-rich terrain leads to a systematic underestimation of the rapidity and magnitude of permafrost thaw.”
+For example, current climate models don’t agree on how fast Arctic permafrost will thaw because they don’t reproduce such surface features as thermokarst lakes, said the 2021 IPCC report on the physical basis of climate change.[50]
+Vast numbers of such lakes produced by thawing permafrost dot the Arctic.[51]
+The IPCC report found that “not representing thermokarst-inducing processes in ice-rich terrain leads to a systematic underestimation of the rapidity and magnitude of permafrost thaw.”

-When researchers created a model that took the effects of new lake formation into account, they found that by 2100, the increased permafrost thawing could add millions more metric tons of methane to the atmosphere per year than other models have predicted.[51]
+When researchers did create a model that took the effects of new lake formation into account, they found that by 2100 the increased permafrost thawing could add millions more metric tons of methane to the atmosphere per year than other models predicted.[52]

 Carbon emissions from warming soils is another important CO2 source left out of climate models because of high uncertainty.
 In one study, when ecologists analyzed the results of field experiments in which test plots were artificially warmed, they calculated that up to 50 billion metric tons of carbon could be released from warming soils by 2050.
 They noted that their estimates have “considerable uncertainty,” but that “the direction of the global soil carbon response is consistent across all scenarios.”[53]